 Who am I and how do my identities shape my life experiences, my worldview, my relationships with others, and the types of opportunities and challenges I face?
-To work effectively as a leader towards social justice, we must reflect on our multiple and interacting social identities based on race, ethnicity, gender identity and expression, sexual orientation, class, religion, age, nationality, and (dis)ability.
-We must also recognize that these social identities do not operate in isolation from each other, nor do we live as individuals removed from social group memberships.
-Thus, we must also reflect on the social groups we belong to and how they position us within the social, historical, and political landscape in relation to systems of inequality.
+To work effectively as a leader towards social justice, it is important to reflect on the multiple social groups we belong to.
+These social group memberships (social identities) are based on our race, ethnicity, gender identity, gender expression, sexual orientation, class, religion, age, nationality, and (dis)ability.
+We should also reflect on how our social group memberships position us within the social, historical, and political landscape in relation to systems of inequality.
 Awareness of our social identities and the advantages and disadvantages within these different social groups will influence our perspectives on, and awareness of, social justice issues and dynamics.

 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
-Participants can look forward to full days in a community of engaged and curious learners.
+Enrollment in this program requires several hours of online engagement prior to campus arrival.
+This online participation can be completed at any time where internet access is available.
+Once on campus, participants can look forward to full days in a community of engaged and curious learners.

 Prerequisites: None required.